MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 Notice when you assign the imported DataFrame to a variable, Python does not produce any output on the screen.
-We can view the value of the `surveys_df` object by typing its name into the Python command prompt.
+We can view the value of the `surveys_df` object by typing its name into the cell.